 Within sight of Douglas the path holds one more surprise as it clings to the cliff top crossing the boundaries of some very nice looking properties!

 All there is to do now is to follow the promenade back to my start on the Douglas sea front.
-There is only one thing left to do, find somewhere for a celebratory cuppa and slice of cake.
+There was only one thing left to do and find somewhere for a celebratory cuppa and slice of cake.